nzfarhad/AFG_MSNA_19_Analysis/R/readme.txt

 It contains the folders
 functions/
-  Contains functions that will be used in the analysis source/ contains files to be sourced at the top of each scripts
+  Contains user written functions that will be used in the analysis source/ contains files to be sourced at the top of each scripts